magiciansz/NUS-RetiMark/README.md

 ## About
 ![image](https://github.com/magiciansz/NUS-RetiMark/assets/80561550/24ad58ac-3699-440c-a1cf-691e94e679fe)

 Hi!
-We are a group of NUS Students working with Retimark, harnessing AI algorithms to develop a cutting-edge solution that accurately assesses the risk of various eye diseases.
+We are a group of NUS Students working with RetiMark, harnessing AI algorithms to develop a cutting-edge solution that accurately assesses the risk of various eye diseases.

 For continuous integration, a [Github Action](https://github.com/features/actions) configuration `.github/workflows/main.yml` is included.